sangwajesly/legalhub-backend/README.md

 ## 🌟 Overview

 LegalHub is a comprehensive web application that democratizes access to legal information and services.
-The platform features a ChatGPT-style conversational interface powered by AI to make legal knowledge accessible to everyone, regardless of their legal background.
+The platform features a ChatGPT-style conversational interface powered by Google Gemini AI to make legal knowledge accessible to everyone, regardless of their legal background.

 ## 🎯 Key Features